szczyglis-dev/py-gpt/README.md

 **PyGPT** comes with an integrated update notification system.
 When a new version with additional features is released, you'll receive an alert within the app.

-To update, just download the latest release and begin using it instead of the old version.
-Rest assured, all your personalized settings such as saved contexts and conversation history will be retained and instantly available in the new version.
+To get the new version, simply download it and start using it in place of the old one.
+All your custom settings like configuration, presets, indexes, and past conversations will be kept and ready to use right away in the new version.

 ## Coming soon